wangerekaharun/StreamLocationSharing/README.md

 ## Conclusion

 You've seen how easy it is to add location as custom attachment.
 You can now enrich your chat with location sharing.
 You can even go a step further to add features such as live location sharing or current location sharing as the Stream Android SDK supports custom attachments.

+You can learn more about the Android SDK by checking out its [GitHub repository](https://github.com/GetStream/stream-chat-android), and by taking a look at [the documentation](https://getstream.io/chat/docs/android/?language=kotlin).
+You can also go through the [Message List View Custom Attachments]https://getstream.io/chat/docs/android/message_list_view/?language=kotlin&q=AttachmentViewFactory#customizations) sections that explains more about custom attachments.

 You can get the full sample project with examples in this tutorial [here](https://github.com/wangerekaharun/StreamLocationSharing).